temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 1. Send a "welcome" email to the user upon signup.
 2. Start the billing process and send subsequent subscription emails.
-3. Look up the customer's information regarding:
+3. Look up the user's email address and current place in the subscription.
-    - Amount Charged
-    - Period number
 4. End the subscription when:
-    - The maximum amount of billing periods has been reached.
+    - The end of the subscription period has been reached.
     - The user has chosen to unsubscribe.

 This tutorial focuses on implementing an email subscription application with Temporal’s [Workflows](https://docs.temporal.io/workflows), [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query).